polipones/pod-hugo-main-website/content/freetime-activities/movie-club/index.en.md

 showtoc: false
 ---
-The Film Club was founded to show the diversity of the film world to the residents of Podolí dormitory.
-Every Tuesday we show films of various genres, from cult series like Godfather to black and white classics including comedies and westerns.
-Each film is followed by a discussion of what everyone liked and what they think was interesting in the movie.
+The film club introduces Podolí residents to the diversity of cinema.
+Every Tuesday, we screen films from a wide range of genres, from cult series such as The Godfather to black-and-white classics, comedies, and westerns.
+Each film is followed by a discussion about what people enjoyed and what made the film interesting.

-We also held a weekend marathon of Harry Potter, Lord of the Rings and Star Wars, which were accompanied by refreshments.
-The programme for the semester is always posted on the bulletin boards of the dormitory blocks.
-For current news and information please visit [Pod-O-Film FB page](https://www.facebook.com/Filmov%C3%BD-Klub-Pod-O-Lee-133619003377044/timeline).
+We also organise weekend film marathons with refreshments, such as Harry Potter, The Lord of the Rings, and Star Wars.
+The programme for each semester is posted on the noticeboards in the dormitory blocks.
+For current news, visit the [Pod-O-Film Facebook page](https://www.facebook.com/Filmov%C3%BD-Klub-Pod-O-Lee-133619003377044/timeline).

 ## Program